-The AAO, as a division of the Department of Industry is bound by the Information Privacy Principles (IPPs) under the Privacy Act 1988 with respect to collection, use and disclosure of personal information.
+The AAO, as a division of the Department of Industry and Science is bound by the Information Privacy Principles (IPPs) under the Privacy Act 1988 with respect to collection, use and disclosure of personal information.
 The department also follows the Guidelines for Federal and ACT Government Websites.
 The Office of the Privacy Commissioner has also issued Guidelines to the Information Privacy Principles.

 Clickstreams are the paths a user takes when navigating a web site and the internet in general.
 When you visit one of our sites, our servers may record the following information for statistical purposes:

 - The user's server (IP) address and machine name